monsoonmaelstrom/book2/book2.md

 I’ve cut off all the energy I was feeding into it, and I’m trying to pull back everything remaining, but I’m so far away it’s proving next to impossible over this kind of distance after that kind of effort.

 Luckily, the rain has increased from a drizzle to a downpour to a deluge.
 It’s falling so heavily now, it’s actually becoming difficult to breathe, which is fine, because this is exactly the amount of water I needed.
 From a bird’s eye view, I no longer see any visible flames, only steam.
-Hopefully the rainfall will be sustained enough to keep anything from reigniting.
+Hopefully, the rainfall will be sustained enough to keep anything from reigniting.

-I take a gasping breath, and stumble as I reach out for the side of the nearest building to brace myself.
+I take an uneven breath, and stumble as I reach out for the side of the nearest building to brace myself.

-“We need to move,” I say raggedly.
+“We need to move,” I gasp raggedly.
 “I don’t care where for now.
 Anywhere not here.”

 “Okay,” Davy agrees, taking the lead.

 I stumble after him, trying not to trip over my own feet.

-Davy looks back at me and says, “Gavin, Henry, help her.
+Davy looks back at me and orders, “Gavin, Henry, help her.
 I have the feeling we want to be gone sooner rather than later.”

 ----